 If your food truck has garnered a lot of public and press discussion in your area, there is a good chance you will be called upon to contribute to charity requests by donating gift certificates for meals and/or being part of special charity events.
-Instead of hiding behind your voicemail system or tapped out budgets, consider it a compliment… and treat it like a necessary and integral part of your marketing program.
+Here’s some advice on how to handle these requests that can end up taking up a lot of your time.

 How To Handle Charity Requests